See a list of Biochemistry Programs by Clicking Here!

 - Research Methodologies

 - Laboratory Science

 Any student wishing to enroll in a biochemistry program should find a school that has a current laboratory and facilities in order to be able to effectively learn the needed education and skills prior to entering the workforce.
 Schools that have active research programs in place and offer internship or research positions as part of their program are generally more effective in their educational output than those that do not.
 Once the list is narrowed, students should contact departments to see what opportunities are specifically available prior to making their final choice.

 The American Society for Biochemistry and Molecular Biology is a nonprofit organization established to promote the interests of biochemists and molecular biologists.
 In particular the organization promotes education through the publication and dissemination of research and information related to the field.

 Biochemistry as a career is typically pursued through public or private research programs either conducted by schools, public agencies or private companies with an interest in research and development.
 Biochemists are expected to experience a large percentage of growth over the next decade, though the overall job creation will be small due to the minimal size of the field.
 As such positions should be readily available for willing individuals, particularly as the need for new medications results in job opening at pharmaceutical companies.

 In a recent survey administered by the U.S. Department of Labor, active biochemists provided information on their daily activities and job responsibilities.
-The top job duties listed by biochemists include the following:
+To help prospective students understand what you can do with a biochemistry degree, we have gathered popular duties from a variety of industry publications.
+The top biochemist job duties listed by those professionals surveyed include the following: